Mysticial/Flops/README.md

  - `2017-SkylakePurley` (AVX512-F and AVX512-VL)
     - Intel Skylake Purley (2017)

 x64 is strongly recommended, but not required.
 The benchmark is optimized for 16 SIMD registers and may not compile well on x86.
+Likewise, the AVX512 binaries are optimized for 32 SIMD registers.

 -----

 **How to Compile: (version 3)**

 **Windows:**
- 1. Have Visual Studio 2015 installed at the default path.
+ 1. Have Visual Studio 2017 (15.9.0 or later) installed at the default path.
  2. Run (or double-click) on `compile_windows_vsc.cmd`.
- 3. You will need Intel Compiler 2017 to build the AVX512 binaries.
+ 3. You will need Intel Compiler 2019 to build the "16-KnightsLanding" binary.

 **Linux:**
  1. Run `compile_linux_gcc.sh`.